Welcome to Lac O' Seasons Resort

 Stanley Lake is located very close to the Ottawa National Forest in Iron County.
 The lake is approximately 1/2 mile wide and 2 1/2 miles long.
 It is a spring fed lake running generally about 15 feet deep with a deeper channel on our side of the lake going down to 30 feet deep.
 There is a small island in the lake that is government property so anyone can enjoy it.
 It is fun to explore but be careful not to disturb the loon's nest near the shoreline or the bald eagles' nest in the tallest pine on the island.
 Part of the lake's shoreline drops off quickly and part of it is quite gentle so different styles of fishing can be accommodated.
 We have an excellent boat landing on the northern end of the lake where private boats can be put in.
 The landing is a great place to skip rocks with kids or grandkids after the brisk walk there of 1/2 mile plus.

 The lodge building houses a large game room in addition to the pool, whirlpool, and the sauna.
-Pinball machines, foozball, a pool table, and video games are all available to resort guests.
+Pinball machines, foozball, a pool table, and "old fashioned" video games are all available to resort guests.
 There is a snack area that features ten flavors of ice cream, locally made frozen pizzas, candy and pop.
 The fireplace area is usually crowded each evening as adults relate experiences of the day, with a late night snack of ice cream while the kids enjoy a final swim.
+Free Wi-Fi is available at the lodge building and on the sunning deck.

 On the shoreline there is a large L-shaped dock which encloses a sanded area for swimming.
 A raft floats beyond the swimming dock for the more adventurous.
 Swimming in the lake in late June, July, or August is quite comfortable.
 In the event of inclement weather, there is always the pool in the recreation lodge.